andreas-p/admin4/README.md

 and an object browser.
 It's aimed to replace pgAdmin3/pgAdmin4 with a modified feature set targeted at professionals.
 It supports gui editing only for common tasks and objects to keep the GUI lean, and emphasizes on features that increase productivity like object favorites, sql snippets and filter presets.
-The PostgreSQL module is still
-work-in-progress: object browsing is currently restricted to displaying the most important objects.

 ## Implementation